top of page

 • 3 min read

 This paradox does not reflect a lack of skill or training.
-Instead, it reflects how stress interacts with cognition, shaping how experience is accessed and applied under pressure.
+Instead, it highlights how stress interacts with cognition, shaping how experience is accessed and applied under pressure.

 Illustration showing cognitive rigidity versus adaptability in military decision-making under stress